Kkartik14/video8/README.md

 - `index.js`: Unified startup script for development
 - `setup.js`: Interactive setup script
 - `docker-compose.yml`: Docker configuration
+- `ANIMATION_IMPROVEMENTS.md`: Details on animation quality enhancements
+- `PROMPT_OPTIMIZATION.md`: Information about the prompt optimization system

+## 🚀 Recent Enhancements

+### Prompt Optimization
+The system now includes a powerful prompt optimizer that transforms basic prompts into detailed, comprehensive instructions for better educational animations.
+See [PROMPT_OPTIMIZATION.md](PROMPT_OPTIMIZATION.md) for details.

+### Unlimited Video Length
+Time constraints have been removed - animations can now be as long as needed to fully explain concepts rather than being limited to 1-3 minutes.

+### Smarter Animation Techniques
+We've implemented numerous improvements to animation quality, including:
+- Better text management to avoid overlays
+- Proper cleanup of elements when no longer needed
+- Spatial organization with defined screen regions
+- Enhanced progressive animations with transforms

+See [ANIMATION_IMPROVEMENTS.md](ANIMATION_IMPROVEMENTS.md) for details on animation quality enhancements.

 ## 🎭 How Narration and Animation Work Together